stephcd/lesson-3/README.md

 To define generators, you must include the `generators` module using the `module generators;` GLM directive.

 Generators can be connected to any single phase or 3-phase nodes on a network.
+Some generators such as diesel generators can be directly connected to the network.
+Renewables resources such as wind and solar must be connected through meters.
+Some renewables, such as solar panels, must also be connected through inverters.

+When a generator's output depends on weather, then the weather data and the time must be specified.

 ## Tasks